yt-project/libyt/doc/SetParticlesInformation.md

 ```cpp
 int yt_get_particlesPtr( yt_particle **particle_list );
 ```
 - Usage: Get the `yt_particle` array pointer where `libyt` access particles information from.
-You should fill them in.
+Each MPI rank should call this function and fill them in.
 If you don't have any particles, then skip this.
 - Return: `YT_SUCCESS` or `YT_FAIL`

+> :warning: Every MPI rank must call this API and fill in the particle information in the same order.
+We do not broadcast and sync information here.

 ## yt\_particle
 - `species_name`